The Board of Administrators

 An independent Scientific Board, composed exclusively of scientists, and giving a considerable number of seats to foreign scientists, guarantees the scientific quality and independence of the expert assessment (by choosing experts, reviewing public declarations of interest, conducting expert assessment).
 The balance between the Agency's main spheres of competence is ensured on this Board.
 It also oversees the evaluation of the Agency's research activities.

-- Make-up of the Scientific Board (pdf - only in French)
+Make-up of the Scientific Board (PDF) (in French)